ActivityWatch/activitywatch.github.io/about.md

  - **aw-server**: provides storage and retrieval of data using a REST API with a variety of storage methods, nimble enough to run locally.
  - **watchers**: clients to the server which collect and send data to the server.
    A few examples include:
    - [aw-watcher-window](https://github.com/ActivityWatch/aw-watcher-window): Logs active window under macOS and Linux (X11), support for Windows planned.
    - [aw-watcher-afk](https://github.com/ActivityWatch/aw-watcher-afk): Detects user activity using mouse and keyboard, creates AFK events if AFK and non-AFK events if not.
-   - (Planned) [aw-watcher-chrome](https://github.com/ActivityWatch/aw-watcher-chrome), logs active tab(s) in Chrome/Chromium.
-   - (Planned) [aw-watcher-firefox](https://github.com/ActivityWatch/aw-watcher-firefox): logs active tab(s) in Firefox.
+   - [aw-watcher-web](https://github.com/ActivityWatch/aw-watcher-web), logs active tab(s) in Chrome or Firefox.
+   - [aw-watcher-spotify](https://github.com/ActivityWatch/aw-watcher-spotify) (WIP) Tracks how long you listen to specific tracks and artists.
+   - [aw-watcher-chromecast](https://github.com/ActivityWatch/aw-watcher-chromecast) (WIP) Tracks the videos you cast to your chromecast.
  - importers, used to fetch data from external sources, transform it to the activitywatch dataformat and send it off to the server.

 These parts used together form a cohesive system which protects the integrity of the data and provides confidentiality.